SilverFox70/watson-visualtextrecognition/README.md

     };
 ```

-This add the functionality to find text within images.
+This adds the functionality to find text within images.
 The following is an example call:
 ``` Javascript
 var params = {
   images_file: fs.createReadStream('imgs/IMG_1089.PNG'),